A Mimer SQL database consists of the Mimer SQL system databanks and a number of user databanks.

 LOGDB records all write operations performed within transactions on SYSDB and user databanks which have been defined with the LOG option.

-The information in this databank is used by the backup and restore facilities, see Backing-up and Restoring Data, to restore the contents of a database in the event of a system failure.
+The information in this databank is used by the Backup and Restore facilities, see Backup and Restore, to restore the contents of a database in the event of a system failure.

-A readlog facility is provided to allow the information in this databank to be examined, see Mimer SQL User's Manual, READLOG.
+The READLOG facility is provided, see READLOG Functionality, to allow the information in this databank to be examined.

 SQLDB is used by the transaction handling mechanism to store row data read from the database, see Transaction Control, and is used by Mimer SQL for temporary storage of result tables.